 I spent a lot of time NOT doing things because of a relationship.
-When we were in Martinique for the second time I wanted to see other islands and every time I said that I was planning a trip Tom would whine “Well, what about me?”
+When we were in Martinique for the second time I wanted to see other islands and every time I said that I was planning a trip he would whine “Well, what about me?”
 I would get angry and think “Well, what about you?!” with the bitchiest attitude I could muster.

 Eventually out of guilt, I always stopped planning and it’s one of the things I regret most about my time in Martinique.
 We were making the same amount of money, paying the same bills, and sharing the same expenses.
 If he wanted to come with me, he could have.
 After that year I said I would never not go somewhere because he couldn’t or didn’t want to – an attitude that will carry me through my life and relationships.

-On all of the trips I’ve done over the last couple years, Tom was always welcome to join me if he could (though I would love to see him instigate a trip one day…).
+On all of the trips I’ve done over the last couple years, he was always welcome to join me if he could (though I would love to see him instigate a trip one day…).
 Be leery if someone asks you to wait to do something until they can too, especially if they don’t seem to be making any moves towards getting it done.

-If Tom said to me “You can’t go” (actually, imagining him saying it makes me laugh which tells you how ridiculous an idea it is) my response would have been “Goodbye”.
+If my partner said to me “You can’t go” (actually, imagining him saying it makes me laugh which tells you how ridiculous an idea it is) my response would have been “Goodbye”.
 If he gave me an ultimatum, he would lose.
-I love Tom and I’m sure you love your partner, but it’s a serious red flag when someone tries to stop you from going for your dreams, following your heart, or doing something you love provided that it’s not hurting you or anyone else.
+I love him and I’m sure you love your partner, but it’s a serious red flag when someone tries to stop you from going for your dreams, following your heart, or doing something you love provided that it’s not hurting you or anyone else.

 A good partner supports you, tells you how amazing it is, Skype’s you when possible, and makes a plan to come visit if they can.
 A partner who does that is a keeper 😉